soft-matter/pimsviewer/README.md

 A graphical user interface (GUI) for PIMS (screenshot below)

-This viewer is based on [TkInter](https://wiki.python.org/moin/TkInter) and is able to work with N-dimensional image files that are opened by PIMS.
+This viewer is based on [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) and is able to work with N-dimensional image files that are opened by PIMS.

-Also, it exposes a matplotlib plotting area on which images can be (dynamically) annotated, making use of the `Plugin` infrastructure.
+Also, it has a plugin infrastructure that can be used to extend the main functionality.

 ## Installation